aonemd/nin/README.md

         l  [a]         List all unarchived todos.
 Pass optional argument `a` to list all todos a  desc        Add a todo.
 Prepend due date by an @.
 Prepend tag by a \# e  id desc     Edit a todo.
 Prepend due date by an @.
-Prepend tag by a \# c  id(s)       Un/complete todo(s)
+Prepend tag by a \# p  id step     Prioritize a todo by either a positive or negative step within its date group c  id(s)       Un/complete todo(s)
         ac id(s)       Un/archive todo(s)
         d  id(s)       Delete todo(s)